Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Multi-Dimensional Iterative Surface Fitting

 With the surface fitting score~(\ref{eq:Q_form}) as the quality, Problem~(\ref{eq:general_form}) can be solved with the proposed multi-dimensional iterative surface fitting (MDISF) algorithm.
-Similar to iterative closest point (ICP)~\cite{besl1992method}, MDISF iterates between the correspondence matching and surface fitting, as shown by Fig.~\ref{fig:ISF_Illustration}.
-To employ the gradient in improving the searching efficiency, the hand surface $\boldsymbol{\partial \mathcal{F}}$ is discretized into points $\{p_i, n_i^p\}_{i=1}^{N_p}$ and bounding boxes $\{\mathcal{B}_k\}_{k=1}^{N_b}$, where $p_i\in \mathbb{R}^3, n_i^p\in \mathbb{S}^2$ represent the point position and normal vector pointing outward, and $N_p, N_b$ are the total number of hand surface points and boxes to cover the surface, as shown in Fig.~\ref{fig:ISF_Illustration}(a).
+MDISF iterates between the correspondence matching and surface fitting, as shown in Fig.~\ref{fig:ISF_Illustration}.
+To employ the gradient to improve the searching efficiency, the hand surface $\boldsymbol{\partial \mathcal{F}}$ is discretized into points $\{p_i, n_i^p\}_{i=1}^{N_p}$ and bounding boxes $\{\mathcal{B}_k\}_{k=1}^{N_b}$, where $p_i\in \mathbb{R}^3$ and $n_i^p\in \mathbb{S}^2$ represent the point position and normal vector pointing outward, and $N_p$ and $N_b$ are the total number of hand surface points and boxes to cover the surface, as shown in Fig.~\ref{fig:ISF_Illustration}(a).
 Only the front surface is sampled for simplification.
-Similarly, the object surface $\partial \mathcal{O}$ is discretized into points $\{q_i, n_i^q\}_{i=1}^{N_q}$, where $q_i\in \mathbb{R}^3, n_i^q\in \mathbb{S}^2$ represent the point position and normal vector pointing outward, and $N_q$ is the total number of points on the object point cloud.
+Similarly, the object surface $\partial \mathcal{O}$ is discretized into points $\{q_i, n_i^q\}_{i=1}^{N_q}$, where $q_i\in \mathbb{R}^3$ and $n_i^q\in \mathbb{S}^2$ represent the point position and normal vector pointing outward, and $N_q$ is the total number of points on the object point cloud.

 The correspondence matching finds the paired points $\{q_i\in\mathbb{R}^3, n_i^q\in\mathbb{S}^2\}_{i\in\mathcal{I}}$ on object point cloud by the nearest neighbor search with duplicate/outlier removal~\cite{zinsser2003refined}.
 The surface fitting minimizes the distance between the point pairs $\{p_i, n_i^p\}_{i\in\mathcal{I}}$ and $\{q_i, n_i^q\}_{i\in\mathcal{I}}$, as shown in Fig.~\ref{fig:ISF_Illustration}(b).
 With the point representation of the surfaces, the surface fitting error $E_{fit}$ is re-formulated as